 - Saltwater Farm Vineyard (Stonington, CT): Possibly the epitome of the southeastern Connecticut winery wedding venue, just stunning.

 Budget Wedding Venues

 Large or small, every couple has a budget.
-Thankfully, you can pretty easily find a Connecticut wedding venue to fit yours.
+Thankfully, if you’re willing to look, you can pretty easily find a Connecticut wedding venue to fit yours.

 - The Village at Boulder Ridge Day Camp (Barkhamstead, CT): Tucked away in the woods of Litchfield County and perfect for the slightly adventurous types.
 Oh, and Saville Dam isn’t too far away and makes a great portrait location.